Roland Sallai: APOEL

 On 5 August 2017, it was announced that APOEL had secured his signature on a four-year contract until the end of May 2021, for an undisclosed transfer fee from Puskás, rumored to be around €2 million.
 On 9 September, he made his debut and scored his first goal against Nea Salamina.
 He appeared in 29 Cypriot First Division matches and scored 9 goals.

 He also appeared in six UEFA Champions League matches against Real Madrid, Borussia Dortmund and Tottenham Hotspur.

 SC Freiburg

 On 31 August 2018, Sallai signed a four-year deal with Bundesliga club, SC Freiburg for a fee reported to be €4.5 million.
 On 22 September 2018 he scored and won a penalty on his debut against Wolfsburg at Volkswagen Arena on the 4th match day of the 2018–19 Bundesliga in a 3–1 victory, and he was named in the team of the week following his performance.
-From middle of November 2018 he had an adductor problems, and was unable to play for the next five months.
+From middle of November 2018 he had adductor problems, and was unable to play for the next five months.
 He returned as a substitute on 5 May 2019 against Fortuna Düsseldorf.

 Sallai started his third season at the Freiburg with a goal and a assist against VfB Stuttgart in a 3–2 victory.
 He scored two goals against Schalke 04 in 2–0 victory in Veltins-Arena and was named in the team of the 12th match day by sports magazine kicker.